cosmos/governance/bestpractices.md

-# Best Practices for Drafting a Community-spend Proposal
+# Best Practices for Drafting a Community-Spend Proposal
 # [under active development]

 ## Begin with a well-considered proposal